-How To Germinate Hydroponic Lettuce Seeds
+How To Germinate Lettuce Seeds

 After the seedlings rise above the starter cube, that’s when you pinch the heads off of the multiples, leaving the healthiest seedling.
 Make sure to pinch and not pull, or you may disrupt the root system of the seedling you’re going to keep.

-What Hydroponic Systems Works Best For Lettuce?
+What Hydroponic Systems Work Best For Growing Lettuce?

 What Is The Best Temperature For Hydroponic Lettuce?

-Lettuce is a cool weather crop.
+Lettuce is a cool-weather crop.
 It grows best at temperatures between 45 and 70 degrees, going from warmer during the day to cooler at night.

-If your hydroponic lettuce gets above the 70-degree range it will bolt, which means they start to go into the flowering phase of its life cycle.
+If your hydroponic lettuce gets above the 70-degree range it will begin to bolt, which means the plant begins transitioning into the flowering phase of its life cycle.
 Lettuce that has bolted has a bitter taste and is not very good for eating.

-Spacing Requirements For Hydroponic Lettuce
+Spacing Requirements For Lettuce

 Lettuce has shallow root systems so they don’t require a deep grow bed.

-How Much Light For Lettuce Production?
+How Much Light For Hydroponic Lettuce Production?

 Lettuce does not require a long duration or intense amount of light to grow.
-Hydroponic lettuce should get between 10 and 16 hours of light per day.
+Hydroponic lettuce should get between 10 and 14 hours of light per day.

 Since lettuce doesn’t need intense light, you have several lighting options.
-Many growing hydroponic lettuce opt to go with fluorescent lighting due to the minimal initial investment, low power consumption, low heat production.
+Many growing hydroponic lettuce opt to go with fluorescent lighting due to the minimal initial investment, low power consumption, and low heat production.

 Recommended pH For Hydroponic Lettuce

-The recommended pH level for hydroponic lettuce is 5.5-6.3
+The recommended pH level for hydroponic lettuce is 5.5-6.5 .

 Hydroponic Lettuce Nutrient Requirements

-Days Until Hydroponic Lettuce Harvest
+Days Until Lettuce Harvest